RocketChat/docs-old/guides/app-guides/omnichannel-apps/instagram-direct/instagram-direct-agents-guide.md

 ![](<../../../../.gitbook/assets/2021-12-31\_20-27-38 (1).png>)

-it appears in your Rocket.Chat workspace, just like any other omnichannel conversation.
+it appears in your Rocket.Chat workspace, just like any other Omnichannel conversation.

 ![](../../../../.gitbook/assets/2021-12-31\_20-30-41.png)